 Mary is a master photographer, business coach, and a youth visual storytelling mentor.
 She has given a TED talk on the magic of serendipity and how, ultimately, we have the power to write our stories by getting involved and taking action.
 Her talk, “You Decide What Happens Next” can be found on YouTube.

 Click on the name of the instructor to read their bio.

 Toshiko is a NCSF certified Personal and ACSM/ACS certified Cancer Exercise Trainer®.
 She has been leading the LIVESTRONG program at the YMCA for 11 years and Active Women / Healthy Women classes for TSNW since 2014.
 She has given lectures about how to regain strength after cancer treatment at various events (Cancer Lifeline, Lymphedema Support Group, Fred Hutchinson’s survivor program and Swedish survivorship program).
 She understand the physical limitations of a survivor and provides interesting, fun, effective, and safe exercises.
-As an NPI Certified Posture Specialist, her sessions also focus on the importance of good posture and exercises for posture correction.
+Her sessions also focus on the importance of good posture and exercises for posture correction.

 Sellyna has a bachelor’s degree in Women Studies and has a full-time job at the University of Washington as the Director of Human Resources, Equity and Inclusion.
 Before COVID-19, she also taught Zumba at the YMCA, Greenlake Fitness and University Heights Community Center and loves the students and the Zumba community.